刷题总结 - Binary Tree

 In-order traversal is to traverse the left subtree first.
 Then visit the root.
 Finally, traverse the right subtree.

-, we can retrieve all the data in sorted order using in-order traversal.
+Typically, for binary search tree, we can retrieve all the data in sorted order using in-order traversal.
 We will mention that again in another card(Introduction to Data Structure - Binary Search Tree).

 Post-order Traversal